devdeliw/undergrad/README.md

 Every custom configuration is outlined in the UltiSnips author's github @ https://github.com/SirVer/ultisnips.

 Now, making "beg" instantly autocomplete to an entire environment skeleton is not very wise.
-To learn how to use UltiSnips snippets effectively, I suggest creating and growing **your own** personal snippet keybinds as you progress in TeX, rather than trying to learn someone else's custom keybinds from online.
+To learn how to use UltiSnips snippets effectively, I suggest creating and growing **your own** personal snippet keybinds as you progress in TeX, rather than trying to learn someone else's keybinds from online.

 Now you should have a fast and effective way to write and compile TeX using Vim, VimTeX, Skim, and UltiSnips!